stfc/alc_eqcm/cmake_building.md

 * Python (3.8.10)
 * Atomistic Simulation Environment-ASE (ase-3.23.0b1)

 Information in parenthesis indicates the minimum version tested during the development of the code.
 The specification for the minimum versions is not fully rigorous but indicative, as there could be combinations of other minimum versions that still work.
 Our tests indicate that versions of Intel compiler older than 16.0.1 exhibit problems and should be avoided.

+IMPORTANT: we have identified serious problems with version 2021.10.0 of ifort, related to Intel bugs when using the INQUIRE function.
+These problems are not observed for versions 2021.7.0 (and older).
+Intel seem to have been fixed this bug for version 2021.11.0.

 ## Building the code
 In the following, we assume the code has been downloaded to folder ***alc_eqcm*** at the location */home/username/codes*, in the remote machine *wherever* of the account *"username"*.
 Please refer to file [README.md](./README.md) for instructions to download the code.